Image: Rhonda Holberton, Failed Parachute, Video Still, 2012.

 RHONDA HOLBERTON’s interdisciplinary practice documents her navigation of complex phenomenological systems.
 Her work reveals a magic and symbolic reading of empirical canons of belief through a hybrid of scientific and metaphysical practices.
 She received her BFA from California College of the Arts and is currently completing her MFA at Stanford University.
 She has been the subject of numerous solo exhibitions at the Basement Gallery, the South Gallery and the A21 Gallery in Oakland.
 In Visible Horizons, Rhonda Holberton will show The Invention of the Ship was also the Invention of the Shipwreck, an immersive video & camera obscura installation.

 Evening Public Programs (SFAC Main Gallery, free)

 Sound & Vision Thursday, September 6, 7 - 9pm.

 - 16mm NASA film screenings and musical performances by James Cordas, Chris Musgrave.

 Sound & Words Saturday, September 15, 6 - 9 pm.

 - Readings from texts produced by meditations on the horizon with an intermission and closing performances on Duncan’s Offing by filmmaker Paul Clipson and musician Danny Grody.
-Readers include: Randy Colosky, Kevin Killian, Alli Warren, Cedar Sigo, Ajit Chauhan, Jacob Wick, Owen Gump, Jackie Im, Aaron Harbor and more.
+Readers include: Randy Colosky, Kevin Killian, Alli Warren, Cedar Sigo, Ajit Chauhan, Jacob Wick, Owen Gump, Jackie Im, Aaron Harbour and more.